 Proper sleep hygiene is usually the first place to start when treating a disorder.
 This practice involves going to bed and waking up at the same time each day, avoiding caffeine in the afternoon and evening, keeping your bedroom dark, and avoiding naps after lunch.

 Having a nighttime routine can help signal your body that it’s time for bed.
-Try something relaxing and structured like having a cup of hot, herbal tea each night, reading pages from a boring book, or do a facial cleansing routine.
+Try something relaxing and structured, like having a cup of hot, herbal tea each night, reading pages from a boring book, or doing a facial cleansing routine.
 By doing the same thing each evening right before bed, you’ll eventually train yourself to fall asleep almost automatically.

 Sometimes an objective party with medical training is the best choice.
 A trained doctor or specialist may be able to diagnose your problem and recommend a course of treatment relatively quickly.
 It might involve cognitive behavioral therapy, medications, or even rehearsal therapy.